architapathak/FactFinder/README.md

 ![Website](https://user-images.githubusercontent.com/25678184/111694946-e7806780-8808-11eb-9ecc-c35c4ea24ee8.png)

 ## Setting Up Python Environment
 To reproduce the web app on your machine, we recommend setting up a python3 virtual environment.
-To setup virtual environment, first install `virtualenv` using pip3. **Note that dependencies require python > 3.5 and torch > 1.3**
+To setup virtual environment, first install `virtualenv` using pip3. **Note that dependencies are based on python version >= 3.7 and torch >= 1.3**

 ```
 pip3 install virtualenv